yourilamoureux-ai/my-journey-portfolio/src/pages/about-me.md

 ##  Trading a Rulebook for a Terminal

-My career was built on mastering complex systems—first managing global insurance claims in Germany, then traveling the world as a professional MMA judge.
+My career was built on mastering complex systems—first managing global insurance claims in Germany while traveling the world as a professional MMA judge.
 I was used to having a plan.
 For the first time, I had none.
 So, I decided to build my own.

 I traded rulebooks for a command-line terminal and dove headfirst into the world of technology.
 I spent my days earning GenAI certifications and my nights learning to code by building small, playful apps.
 It was a pivot from managing systems of people to building systems with code.